MediaComem/comem-archidep/ex/systemd-deployment.md

     be running for the PHP TodoList to work?
 If there is one, your application should start after it.

-    > **Hint:** You can use the `ls /lib/systemd/system` command to list
+    > :gem: You can use the `ls /lib/systemd/system` command to list other
-    > other system services.
+    > system services.

 - In the `[Service]` section of your unit file:

   - You should tell systemd what command to run your application with using the `ExecStart` option.

-    > **Hint:** You must use absolute command paths with `ExecStart`.
-For
+    > :gem: You must use absolute command paths with `ExecStart`.
+For example,
-    > example, if you want to execute the `php` command, you cannot simply write
+    > if you want to execute the `php` command, you cannot simply write `php`,
-    > `php`, you have to use the absolute path to the command instead.
+    > you have to use the absolute path to the command instead.
     >
     > You can find the path to any binary with the `which <command>` command.

   - You must tell systemd where to execute the command (in which directory) with the `WorkingDirectory` option.
 This must be an absolute path.

-    > **Hint:** Go in the application directory on the server and execute the
+    > :gem: Go in the application directory on the server and execute the `pwd`
-    > `pwd` (print working directory) command if you are not sure what the
+    > (print working directory) command if you are not sure what the absolute
-    > absolute path is.
+    > path is.

   - You should tell systemd which user must run the command with the `User` option.
-You can use your own username.
+Use your own username.

-    > It's bad practice to run an application with the `root` user.
+    > :gem: It's bad practice to run an application with the `root` user.
 An
     > application running as the `root` user that has any security flaw could
     > allow an attacker to gain superuser privileges, and thus obtain complete
     > control over your server.
     >
-    > To go further, you could create a system user specifically to run this
+    > :space_invader: To go further, you could create a system user specifically
-    > application.
-This would allow you to limit that user's privileges, also
+    > to run this application.
+This would allow you to limit that user's
-    > limiting the damage an attacker could make if your application is
+    > privileges, also limiting the damage an attacker could make if your
-    > compromised.
+    > application is compromised.

   - If your application requires one or multiple environment variables to be set, you can set them by adding an `Environment` option.
 This option can be